-that staff and volunteers at school will be responsible users and stay safe while using the internet and other communications technologies whilst remotely teaching pupils who are not in school.

-- that school users are protected from accidental or deliberate misuse that could put users at risk. - that staff are protected from potential risk in their use of technology in their everyday work.
+- that staff and volunteers at Western Road Community Primary School will be responsible users and stay safe while using the internet and other communications technologies whilst remotely teaching pupils who are not in school. - that Western Road Community Primary School users are protected from accidental or deliberate misuse that could put users at risk. - that staff are protected from potential risk in their use of technology in their everyday work.

-The school will try to ensure that staff and volunteers have good access to digital technology and training to enhance their work, to enhance learning opportunities for pupils' learning and will, in return, expect staff and volunteers to agree to be responsible users.
+Western Road Community Primary School will try to ensure that staff and volunteers have good access to digital technology and training to enhance their work, to enhance learning opportunities for pupils' learning and will, in return, expect staff and volunteers to agree to be responsible users.

-This Policy should be read alongside the school Staff (and Volunteer) Acceptable Use Agreement and Remote Learning Policy/Online Policy.
+This Policy should be read alongside the Western Road Community Primary School Staff (and Volunteer) Acceptable Use Agreement and Remote Learning Policy/Online Policy.

-I understand that I must use school systems in a responsible way, to ensure that there is no risk to my safety or to the safety and security of the systems and other users.
+I understand that I must use Western Road Community Primary School systems in a responsible way, to ensure that there is no risk to my safety or to the safety and security of the systems and other users.
 I recognise the value of the use of digital technology for enhancing learning and will ensure that pupils receive opportunities to gain from the use of digital technology.
 I will, where possible, educate the young people in my care in the safe use of digital technology and embed online safety in my work with young people.